aimms/documentation/dataexchange/mapping.rst

 * at direct child nodes through the :token:`binds-to` attribute, or
 * at deeper child nodes that make their indices available through :token:`implicit-binds-to` attributes.

-All elements assiocated with indices bound this way will be maintained in a stack of bound indices.
+All elements associated with indices bound this way will be maintained in a stack of bound indices.

 Subsequently the Data Exchange library will examine all other child nodes.
 If such a node is a structural or iterative node, it will recursively try to read the data associated with the child node.
 If the examined node is a value-holding node mapped to an multi-dimensional identifier, the value will be assigned to that identifier.
 Finally, if the node itself is a value-holding node mapped onto an identifier, it will also assign this value.